 Access to information held by the NSW Scientific Committee

-The Government Information (Public Access) (GIPA) Act commenced on 1st July 2010.
-The objects of the Act are to give members of the public an enforceable right to access government information and to encourage the proactive public release of information.
+The object of the Government Information (Public Access) Act 2009 (GIPA Act) is to give members of the public an enforceable right to access government information and to encourage the proactive public release of information.
 Access to government information is restricted only where there is an overriding public interest against disclosure.

-How do I get access to information from the Scientific Commitee?
+How do I get access to information from the NSW Scientific Committee?

-The Scientific Committee will decide whether the information you want:
+The NSW Scientific Committee will decide whether the information you want:

 requires a formal access application, for example because consultation with a third party is required.